canonical/sphinx-docs-guide/setup-rtd.rst

   .. note::

-     If your repository does not have a |wokeignore:rule=master| branch, and you don't specify the correct default branch, it will default to |wokeignore:rule=master-code| and will not be able to check out the repository and find the correct one.
+     If your repository does not have a ``master`` branch, and you don't specify the correct default branch, it will default to ``master`` and will not be able to check out the repository and find the correct one. |x wokeignore:rule=master x|

-     If this happens, the solution is to add a |wokeignore:rule=master-code| branch to the project until you're able to build it once, then specify the correct branch.
+     If this happens, the solution is to add a ``master`` branch to the project until you're able to build it once, then specify the correct branch. |x wokeignore:rule=master x|

 * Don't select the :guilabel:`Edit advanced project options` check box for now - you will need to edit those settings later anyway.
 * Select the appropriate :guilabel:`Team` - this determines who gets admin access.